 Usually you are required to identify and analyse the key issues that the case study raises, apply your understanding of the topic to the case at hand, and, sometimes, make some conclusions and/or recommendations.

 The academic essay is the ‘classic’ method of assessment by means other than an exam.
 Academic essays are usually written in a formal, impersonal tone, require extensive research, and must follow strict conventions for citation and referencing.
-See the and sections of the Academic Skills Hub for more.
+See the Reading and research and Academic Writing sections of the Academic Skills Hub for more.

 Many science courses involve students conducting experiments and then writing up the results.
 At undergraduate level, most of your experiments will be conducted in laboratories (‘labs’), and you will be required to write a so-called lab report (see below) afterwards.